HubertSotnowski/cainapp-old/README.md

 ## How to run the discord bot🤖

-Basically the same as in How to install but you need to install 2 more things and do some arranging
+Basically the same as in "how to install" but you need to install 2 more things and do some arranging

 `pip3 install discord.py`